Record wet January for parts of southern Britain

 The main reason for the mild and wet weather so far is that we have seen a predominance of west and south-west winds, bringing in mild air from the Atlantic - as well as the unsettled and at times stormy conditions.

-A full summary of the weather this January will be available on the Met Office website early in February.
+A full summary of the weather this January will be available on the Met Office Climate summaries early in February.